blockchainer01/PoTREPSs/README.md

 Here are the hardware requirements and experimental instructions for all three applications in the paper.

 * Yu.
-Y, Liu G.-P., Huang Y., Chung, C. Y., Li Y. Z., 2024, A Blockchain Consensus Mechanism for Real-Time Regulation of Renewable Energy Power Systems, Nature Communications.
+Y, Liu G. P., Huang Y., Chung, C. Y., Li Y. Z., 2024, A Blockchain Consensus Mechanism for Real-Time Regulation of Renewable Energy Power Systems, Nature Communications.
 * Please contact Yi Yu (yiyu.py@whu.edu.cn) if you have any questions.

 ## Files